mbourgey/CBW_HTseq_module4/README.md

 If you need, the IGV color codes can be found here: [IGV color code by insert size](http://software.broadinstitute.org/software/igv/interpreting_insert_size) and [IGV color code by pair orientation](http://software.broadinstitute.org/software/igv/interpreting_pair_orientations).

 ----
-**Option 1:** You can view your files (bam and vcf files) in the IGV browser by using the URL for that file from your Cloud instance.
-We have a web server running on the Amazon cloud for each instance.
+**Option 1:** You can view your files (bam and vcf files) in the IGV browser by using the URL for that file from the precomputated ftp server `https://datahub-39-cm2.p.genap.ca/HTseq/`.

-In a browser, like Firefox, type in your server name (##.oicrcbw.ca) and all files under your workspace will be shown there.
+In a browser, like Firefox, type in the server name and all files will be shown there.
 Find your bam and your vcf files, right click it and 'copy the link location'.

 Next, open IGV and select hg19 as the reference genome as you did in the visualization module.